 By 26, I was a portfolio manager at the fund.
-I set up and ran the fund’s US office; I also co-led the team that designed, built and traded one of the industry’s first high-frequency arbitrage systems.
+I set up and ran the fund’s US office; I also co-led the team that designed, built and traded one of the bond market’s first algorithmic trading systems.

 At 30, I quit my hedge fund job.
 I exited all my positions near the high-water mark of the portfolio in 2007, and moved to Canada.
 (I’ve been an immigrant three times!)

 At 33, I started Quandl with my friend and co-founder Tammer Kamel.
 We set out to solve a well-known problem: there’s an enormous amount of valuable data in the world, but it’s hard to find and hard to use.

 I was 37 when we launched the Quandl data marketplace.
 We pioneered the category of alternative data for finance, and acquired many of the world’s top hedge funds, asset managers, fintechs and investment banks as our customers.

 I was 41 when Quandl was acquired by Nasdaq, in a successful and substantial exit.

 I’m 44 now, and as always, excited for what the future holds!